Mdsadiq03/AttendanceSystem-ML/README.md

 The captured images are saved in the TrainingImage folder.
 Notification: The system notifies you once the images are saved.

-### Training the Model:

-- Click 'Train Image':
-The system processes the captured images to train the model.
-A Trainner.yml file is created and stored in the TrainingImageLabel folder.
-- Duration: This process takes a few seconds.

 ### Tracking and Recognizing Faces:

 - Click 'Track Image':